All Episodes

 It's called radio.

-It turned to the station that carries the program and listen.
+Turn to the station that carries the program and listen.

 And you know what happens here.

-I'm glad you called a quick time out, folks.
+I'm glad you called a quick timeout, folks.

-Open line Friday rolls on in whatever direction it takes us after this.
+Open Line Friday rolls on in whatever direction it takes us after this.

-They really got caught today, folks, in a deliciously ironic twist of faith, shortly before airing a segment aimed at embarrassing the Bush administration by suggesting it had staged a video conversation between the president and these soldiers in Iraq.
+They really got caught today, folks, in a deliciously ironic twist of fate shortly before airing a segment aimed at embarrassing the Bush administration by suggesting it had staged a video conversation between the president and these soldiers in Iraq.

-The today show was caught staging a video stunt.
+The Today Show was caught staging a video stunt.

 What happened was they put a reporter, Michelle Robinson, out in floodwaters in New Jersey, and they put her in a canoe.